 There are two types of FHA lending guidelines.
-One set by HUD and the second set of guidelines are the mortgage lending guidelines which are called FHA Lender Overlays which is set by individual FHA approved mortgage lenders.
-Most FHA approved mortgage lenders have additional FHA Lender Overlays on top of the minimum FHA lending guidelines.
-A FHA approved mortgage lender does not have to just go off the FHA minimum mortgage lending guidelines.
-They must meet the minimum FHA minimum lending requirements, however, they can have higher standards than the minimum lending FHA guidelines.
-Again, these additional mortgage lending guidelines are called FHA Lender Overlays.
+One set by HUD and the second set of guidelines are guidelines which are called FHA lender overlays which is set by individual mortgage companies.
+Most lenders have additional FHA Lender Overlays on top of the minimum FHA lending guidelines.

 Minimum Credit Tradelines

-FHA does not require a minimum amount of credit tradelines for FHA Loan borrowers.
-However, many mortgage lender have credit tradelines FHA Lender Overlays and will require minimum credit tradelines.
-Credit tradelines are credit accounts that report to the three credit bureaus with at least a 12 month on time credit payment history.
-Some mortgage lenders require credit tradelines that have been seasoned 24 months and no late payments in the past 24 months.
+FHA does not require a minimum amount of credit tradelines for FHA loan borrowers.
+However, many lenders have credit tradelines FHA lender overlays and will require minimum credit tradelines.
+Credit tradelines are credit accounts that report to the three credit bureaus with at least a 12-month on-time credit payment history.
+Some lenders require credit tradelines that have been seasoned 24 months and no late payments in the past 24 months.

 What Are Typical FHA Lender Overlays By Mortgage Companies